namitaML/QUBIC2try/README.md

 1. The -d argument is important as it tells the program that the input for biclustering is discretized data
 2. Current example cases take two steps to finish the whole process: discretization and biclustering.
 For the first step we use a -F argument to tell that we just want to do discretization, and for the sencond step we use a -d argument.
-3. You may also conduct discretization + biclustering with one command line, just use  ./qubic -i ./data/example or ./qubic -i ./data/RPKM_testing_1 and add the parameters for specific discreitzaion mehtods, e.g., ./qubic -i ./data/example -n or ./qubic -i ./data/RPKM_testing_1 -R. However, as the discretization usually takes a long time and sometimes you may need to adjust biclustering parameters, we recommend to run discretization first, and then run biclustering under different parameters.
+3. You may also conduct discretization + biclustering with one command line, just use  ./qubic -i ./data/example or ./qubic -i ./data/RPKM_testing_1 and add the parameters for specific discreitzaion mehtods, e.g.,** ./qubic -i ./data/example -n** or** ./qubic -i ./data/RPKM_testing_1 -R**.
+However, as the discretization usually takes a long time and sometimes you may need to adjust biclustering parameters, we recommend to run discretization first, and then run biclustering under different parameters.
 In this case, you don’t need to wast time on discretization.

 ## Refences